Tag

 • Preheat oven to 350° Fahrenheit and line a 9×9-inch baking pan with parchment paper.

-• Add all shortbread crust ingredients to a large bowl and mix to combine.
-Then, transfer the crust to your prepared baking pan and press the crust down into an even layer over the base of the baking dish.
-Bake for 10 minutes or until lightly golden brown around the edges.
+• Add all shortbread ingredients to a large bowl and mix to combine.
+Then, transfer the crust to your prepared baking pan and press the crust down into an even layer over the base of the pan.
+Bake for 10minutes or until lightly golden brown around the edges.
+Leave the shortbread to cool for at least 10 minutes before adding the caramel.

 Nutrition